RV Statistics, Trends, & Facts (Updated 2023)

 News in the RV Industry

-Now that the pandemic is in our rearview mirror, let’s look at what’s happening around the RV and camping industry:
+Let’s look at what’s happening around the RV and camping industry:

 • We’re seeing more and more ultralightweight campers hit the market as the demand for towable trailers that are easy on the gas tank and/or can be pulled by electric vehicles grows.
 Aliner’s hard-sided popup campers, starting at 1200 pounds, are an example of this new industry norm.